California Motorcyclist’s Guide to Safe Lane-Splitting

 • You are never driving while impaired by fatigue, alcohol, or drugs.

-• You are checking your blind spots and mirrors, even more so if you are about to switch lanes or turn.
+• You are checking your blind spots and mirrors, especially when you are about to switch lanes or turn.

 It is a shared responsibility for all motorcyclists and drivers alike to create a safe highway environment.
-This safe environment can be obtained through both using courtesy and common sense while driving on the road and by staying alert when at the wheel.
-Motorcyclists also have an essential task of minimizing the risks they take by always wearing their protective gear, such as a helmet, not riding under any influence of any intoxicant, such as alcohol, and still being responsible when riding.
+This secure environment can be achieved by using courtesy and common sense while driving on the road and by staying alert at all times.
+Motorcyclists also have the essential task of minimizing the risks they take by always wearing their protective gear, such as a helmet, not riding under the influence of any intoxicant, and remaining responsible when riding.

 1. Always assume people in cars do not see you.